dreamorganism/dreamorganism.github.io/content/workshop.en.md

 {{< flexrow class="container" style="justify-content: space-between;">}}
 {{% div style="width:80%" %}}

-Steffen Wehning holds a bachelor in Biochemistry and is currently completing his masters in exercise science and coaching.
-He helps support people to make changes for their long term health and performance.
-He has a special focus on nutrition, longevity & the Mind-Body-connection.
-Furthermore, he sees himself as a "medium" translating cutting-edge research results into action in related areas such as Nutrition, Psychology, cross-sectional ares, i.e. clinical psycho-neuro-immunology (cPNI), and the effect of diet, habit- and/or lifestyle-changes as a treatment for chronic stress and diseases.
+Steffen is a trained Biochemist and is currently completing his Masters in Exercise Science & Coaching.
+His mission is to support people to make changes for their long-term health and performance.
+Thereby, he puts special focus on the areas of lifestyle design via nutrition, longevity protocols & improving the mind-body connection.
+Furthermore, he sees himself as a “medium” translating cutting-edge research results into action in related areas such as Nutrition, Psychology, cross-sectional areas, i.e. clinical psycho-neuro-immunology (cPNI), and the effect of diet, habit- and/or lifestyle-changes as a treatment for chronic stress and diseases.
 {{% /div %}}
 {{% div style="width:20%" %}}
 <img src="/steve.png" style="max-height: 200px">